 If you plan on freelancing at some point in your career or you’re already doing it, one of the first things you’ll need to figure out is how to accept payments from clients.

-Like anything, some options are better than others.
+As with anything else, some options are better than others.

 6 Forms of Payment for Freelancers

-The downsides to accepting checks include waiting for the check to arrive in the mail and waiting for the check to clear in your bank account.
-If you need the funds available as soon as possible, electronic payment options might be better—but you can’t beat the price of checks.
+The downsides to accepting checks include delays: waiting for the check to arrive in the mail and waiting for the check to clear in your bank account.
+If you need the funds available as soon as possible, electronic payment options might be preferable—but you can’t beat the price of checks.

 You can also purchase your own credit card processing equipment to accept payments from clients.
 You’ll need wireless credit card terminals and credit card processing software or a merchant account.
 Several vendors have hardware that works with your mobile device, so you don’t necessarily need the bulky terminals you see at checkout counters.
 Keep in mind that most freelancers who accept credit cards use apps or other service providers to get paid.
-For example, you can take credit cards using your PayPal, Google Wallet, Wave, Square, or QuickBooks account—eliminating the need to purchase costly equipment.
+For example, you can take credit cards using your PayPal, Google Wallet, Wave, Square, or QuickBooks account, eliminating the need to purchase costly equipment.

-Accounting software.
-In addition to helping you track income and expenses, your accounting software might help you collect payments.
+In addition to helping you track income and expenses, your accounting software might facilitate your payment collection process.
 What’s more, the revenue is automatically updated and linked to the client when the same service handles billing and accounting.
-Programs like QuickBooks or FreshBooks can create invoices and make payment easy for your clients.
+Programs like QuickBooks or FreshBooks can create invoices and make payment simple for your clients.
 They may even send reminders and let you know if clients have viewed your invoice or not.
 If you’re already using an accounting program, find out if it will also send invoices and handle payments.
 You may need to pay an additional fee, as well as transaction fees.

-Square Cash.
-Similar to PayPal, Square Cash is an online option for freelancers to accept payments.
-Instead of moving money from your online account over to your bank account, though, the money goes directly into your checking account.
-Like an EFT, the funds take several business days to arrive in your account.
-The fee is also less than what PayPal charges at 2.75 percent of payments received.
-For personal use, sending money from one person to another is free of charge.
-Clients don’t need a Square Cash account or app—they can pay online at www.Cash.me.
+Similar to PayPal, Cash App is an online option for freelancers to accept payments.
+But instead of moving money from your online account to your bank account, the money goes to your checking account or linked debit card.
+Like an EFT, the funds take several business days to arrive in your account, unless you pay extra for an instant transfer to the debit card.

 Tips for Getting Paid

-Invoice often.
-Don’t wait too long to invoice for work you’ve completed.
+Don’t wait too long to invoice for the work you’ve completed.
 It’s crucial to keep earning revenue, and invoicing can seem like a distraction, but it’s also important to collect the revenue that you earn.
 If you wait too long, clients may need additional reminders, and they may get the impression that you’re in no rush to get paid.